zippiehq/plasma-core/docs/specs/contract.rst

     )

 In this case, there is no check on the sender being the challenge recipient, since the challenge was invalid.
-So the contract must simply check:
+So the contract just needs to check:
 1. The deposit covers the challenged ``coinID``.
 2. The deposit's plasma block number lies between the challenge and the exit.

-If so, the exit is cancelled.
+If all of these conditions are true, the exit is cancelled.

-This concludes the complete exit game specification.
-With these building blocks, funds can be kept safe even in the case of a maximally malicious plasma chain.

 .. _here: https://github.com/plasma-group/plasma-contracts/blob/068954a8584e4168daf38ebeaa3257ec08caa5aa/contracts/PlasmaChain.vy#L380
 .. _this great post: https://ethresear.ch/t/plasma-cash-with-smaller-exit-procedure-and-a-general-approach-to-safety-proofs/1942